 How to Get the Maximum Health Benefits of Cabbage when it's Cut

-I'd advise you to get a small cabbage, and try to use it in the day or 2.
+I'd advise you to get a small cabbage and try to use it in a day or 2.
 This is because once you cut a cabbage, it starts losing its nutritive value, especially Vitamin C.

 - Clean and remove the outer-hard leaves and reserve them to make a vegetable broth.

 - Place the cabbage on a chopping board, the core facing up.

 - Make sure to have a very sharp knife, so you don't strain your hand while cutting.

 - Cut the cabbage into quarters, starting from the core and going down.
 This helps you avoid waste because you're just cutting up what you need to use.
 If you want some more cabbage, simply cut up another quarter.